- Double stops

 We’ll start out by learning not just 1, but 2 versions of the all-popular intro to Brown Eyed Girl.
 The reason I decided to teach 2 versions is that the original one (played a bit higher up on the neck) is suited more to playing in a band situation, or with a backing track.
 If you were to perform this by yourself or on an acoustic guitar, the non-original version will be better.

 While learning to play the intro, we’ll also learn a considerable amount of theory.
 Firstly, it’s good to know your major scale, as the ascending-descending patterns root off the first 3 degrees of the major scale in G, then C.

 You’ll also be learning about 3rds, which are used very often when playing major scales, to add a nice harmony to the riff.
 Playing thirds means playing not just the target note from the scale, but simultaneously playing the note 3 degrees away from it.
 Playing 2 notes at the same time is called playing a double-stop by the way, but I’ll touch more on the theoretical side of this in the downloadable tablature file, so make sure you read it as well.

 After learning the intro, we’ll learn the chords you’ll be playing during the verse and the bridge of Brown Eyed Girl.
 The chords are super simple, no barre chords at all 🙂

-We’ll also be learning a strumming pattern which goes nicely with the song, as well as how to strum without using a plectrum.
+We’ll also be learning a strumming pattern that goes nicely with the song, as well as how to strum without using a plectrum.
 We’ll also touch a bit on using ghost strums while changing chords.